Effects

 Effect Recovery

-All effects require an action to be taken or conditions met before the Effect ends.
+All Effects require an action to be taken or conditions met before the Effect ends.
 No matter the source of an Effect, the Recovery is usually the same for that Effect.
 Critical Effects cannot be cured by the normal means, and must be treated with special Equipment or Stations.

 Rest: Take a knee or lean against a surface and take no strenuous action (including defending yourself, being dragged, or getting too heated or otherwise “not restful”) for about 5 minutes.
 If your Rest is interrupted, it's cancelled and must be restarted.